TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-03-19-how-to-critisize-like-a-senior-programmer.md

 ---
-id: 83
+id: 84
 title: "How to Critisize like a Senior Programmer"
 perex: |
     As I spend most of my socials online time on Github and PHP-related discussion, I've noticed **many people do so many wrong things** while giving critics.
     <br>
     I want to **correct this** once and for all, so I've prepared a guide for you.
-tweet: "New post on my blog: State of Monorepo in PHP"
+tweet: "New post on my blog: How to Critisize like a Senior Programmer"
-todo_tweet_image: "/assets/images/posts/2018/monorepo/monorepo-website.png"
+tweet_image: "/assets/images/posts/2018/monorepo/monorepo-website.png"
 related_items: [74]
 ---